Fusionmedstaff

 Med-surg nursing job outlook

-According to the Academy of Medical-Surgical Nurses, med-surg nursing is the largest nursing specialty in the U.S., meaning there are plenty of jobs available.
+According to the Academy of Medical-Surgical Nurses, med-surg nursing is the largest nursing specialty in the U.S., meaning there are plenty of jobs for med-surg nurses available.
 Even better, the U.S. Bureau of Labor Statistics expects registered nursing jobs to grow by 6% between 2021 and 2031 creating more than 200,000 RN jobs across the country each year.
 Many of these openings are due to the nursing shortage, as well as medical professionals who transfer to different occupations or retire from nursing.

 Where do med-surg nurses work?